 - I, Elizabeth by Rosalind Miles is a novel of Elizabeth's life from her own point of view.

-- The Tournament by Matthew Reilly features a 13-year-old Elizabeth.
+- The Tournament by Matthew Reilly features a 13-year-old Elizabeth, relaying a fictitious tale of her visit to Constantinople for a grand chess tournament, and her involvement in helping to solve a murder plot that occurs at the Sultan's palace.
 The events of the book end up being critical in shaping her subsequent worldview, particularly her unwillingness to marry.

 - Elizabeth (called "Queenie" by fans) was memorably played by Miranda Richardson as a Royal Brat and a Psychopathic Womanchild in 1986's Blackadder II.